carpentries-incubator/pangenomics/_episodes/01-introduction.md

 > What are the partitions in your pizza pangenome?
 >
 > > ## Solution
 > > During your expedition of gathering pizza recipes you find that only flour, water, salt, and yeast are in all the recipes, this is your pizza **core genome**.
-Since the vast majority of pizzas have tomato sauce and cheese (believe it or not, there are white pizzas without tomato sauce and pizzas like the marinara that does not have cheese), you put the tomato and the cheese in the **soft-core genome**.
+Since the vast majority of pizzas have tomato sauce and cheese (believe it or not, there are white pizzas without tomato sauce and pizzas without cheese), you put the tomato and the cheese in the **soft-core genome**.
 Other ingredients like basil and olive oil are very common so they go to the **shell genome**, and finally the weirdos like pineapple go to the **cloud genome**.
 > {: .solution}
 {: .discussion}